Orbital Services Corporation (OSCorp)

 Grant in 2016

-4D Technology Corporation specializes in designing and manufacturing optical metrology products, including laser interferometers, surface roughness profilers, and interferometry accessories.
-The company offers a range of products such as the AccuFiz, a compact laser interferometer for quality control and verification of optical components, and the PhaseCam interferometers, which are used for measuring large diameter mirrors and optical systems in various challenging environments.
-Additionally, 4D Technology provides the NanoCam Sq, a portable optical profilometer for assessing surface roughness and nano-topology of precision components.
-The company's solutions are utilized across multiple sectors, including astronomy, aerospace, and medical imaging, facilitating critical measurements in optical testing and industrial monitoring.
-4D Technology distributes its products through partnerships in several countries, including China, Korea, and France, and is headquartered in Tucson, Arizona.
+4D Technology Corporation is a manufacturer of advanced optical metrology products, specializing in the design and production of laser interferometers, surface roughness profilers, and related accessories.
+The company’s offerings include the AccuFiz, a compact laser interferometer for quality control of optical components, and PhaseCam interferometers, which are capable of measuring large diameter mirrors and optical systems in challenging environments such as vacuum chambers.
+Additionally, 4D Technology provides the NanoCam Sq, a portable optical profilometer for assessing surface roughness and nano-topology of various precision components.
+Their product range also features FizCam laser interferometers and PolarCam micropolarizer cameras, which facilitate image enhancement by capturing multiple polarized images.
+These products are utilized across various industries, including astronomy, aerospace, and medical imaging, for applications such as optical testing, surface quality measurement, and polarization microscopy.
+The company is headquartered in Tucson, Arizona, and distributes its products internationally in regions including Asia and Europe.

 Clerio Vision